 Use tethers for management when you are home.
 Freedom in the home is a privilege that should be earned after potty reliability is established.
 Tethering the dog to you allows you to recognize pre-elimination behaviors and thus, provide well-timed potty breaks.

 Step four: Reinforce all correct responses.
 Every time your dog eliminates outside, have a party!
-Wait until the dog is finished before you reinforce.
+Wait until the dog is finished before you reinforce it.
 If you clicker train, click when he finishes and offer treats or play with a favored toy – with some practice, you can put eliminating on cue!
 Even if you don’t clicker train, please reward every correct response with treats, a favorite game, or a walk around the block!

-Step five: If you catch him in the act, interrupt (not with yelling, a simple “oops!” generally works fine and is difficult to say in an angry tone), take him immediately to the designated potty spot and reward when he finishes outside.
+Step five: If you catch him in the act, interrupt (not with yelling, a simple “oops!” generally works fine and is difficult to say in an angry tone), take him immediately to the designated potty spot, and reward when he finishes outside.

 Step six: If you find an accident after the fact, just clean it up.
-Avoid rubbing your dog’s nose in it, dragging him over to it or swatting him with a newspaper.
+Avoid rubbing your dog’s nose in it, dragging him over to it, or swatting him with a newspaper.
 If you missed the event, you’ve missed the training opportunity.
 Clean up with an enzymatic cleaner designed specifically for pet accident clean up.

 Let’s review.
 The five steps of potty training are:

 Feed on a schedule